 4ward Planning inventoried and assessed the adequacy of existing socio-economic infrastructure within the Meriden TOD Study Area (a half-mile radius from the station), including open space, childcare, grocery stores, and adequacy of housing choice.
 This study element identifies critical human infrastructure deficiencies which, if left unaddressed, would undermine the long-term sustainability of the overall land-use strategy.

 - Compared to the MSA, the Study Area lacks adequate open space.
-The proposed Meriden Hub Park will be a valuable asset serving future residents of the TOD area. - At 22 slots per 100 children, the observed availability of childcare facilities is below adequate service levels. - While the study area is adequately serviced for groceries, with one-full service grocery store per 10,000 persons, the location is less than ideal.
-However, in 2014, a C-Town grocery store (small format urban grocer) opened a store in downtown. - Data indicates a lack of housing options for area workers.
+The proposed Meriden Green will be a valuable asset serving future residents of the TOD area. - At 22 slots per 100 children, the observed availability of childcare facilities is below adequate service levels. - While the study area is adequately serviced for groceries, with one-full service grocery store per 10,000 persons, the location is less than ideal.
+Consequently, another full-service market closer to the rail station will likely be required. - Data indicates a lack of housing options for area workers.
 Building stock is very old with likely disrepair and maintenance issues.